Body Talk Pt. 1

 Body Talk Pt.
-1 is the fifth studio album by Swedish singer Robyn, released on 11 June 2010 by Konichiwa Records.
+1 is the fifth studio album (third internationally released) by Swedish singer Robyn, released on 11 June 2010 by Konichiwa Records.
 It is the first part of the Body Talk series, which consists of three mini-albums.
 The only single from the album, "Dancing On My Own", was released on 1 June.
 Robyn promoted the album with the All Hearts Tour she co-headlined with Kelis.
 Body Talk Pt.
 1 reached number one in Sweden and number four in Denmark and Norway.
 In the United States, it peaked at number three on Billboard's Dance/Electronic Albums chart.

 Background

 Following Robyn's career relaunch and "indie" rebrand with the release of her synthpop "breakthrough" Robyn in Sweden in spring 2005, she promoted and toured the record with several subsequent editions and singles globally, taking advantage of the mid-2000s social media explosion to "amass a new 'netroots' fanbase" until the winter of late 2008.
 Work began on the album in July 2009 in Stockholm with Swedish producer Klas Åhlund, who also served as its executive producer.
-Returning to recording, Robyn revisited the records she loved and drew inspiration from including Laurie Anderson's Big Science, Prince's Dirty Mind, the Knife's Silent Shout, Janet Jackson's Control, Technotronic's Pump Up the Jam, Kate Bush's The Kick Inside, Black Box's Dreamland and work by Neneh Cherry, Dr. Alban, Gossip, DJ Mujava, Booka Shade and Gui Boratto.
+Returning to recording, Robyn revisited the records she loved and drew inspiration from including Laurie Anderson's Big Science, Prince's Dirty Mind, the Knife's Silent Shout, Janet Jackson's Control, Technotronic's Pump Up the Jam, Kate Bush's The Kick Inside, Black Box's Dreamland and work by Kraftwerk, David Bowie, KLF, TLC, Neneh Cherry, Dr. Alban, Gossip, DJ Mujava, Booka Shade and Gui Boratto.

 In early spring 2010, in an interview with Swedish magazine Bon, Robyn announced that she had plans to release three new albums throughout the year: "I got all these great songs so why not? [...]
 It's been 5 years since Robyn and I didn't want to wait with a release until they are all recorded, so I decided to start putting them out right away."
 Robyn told Popjustice journalist Peter Robinson, "It's been a long time since I actually made a record!
 And I was thinking of how to shorten that time down and Eric, my manager, came up with the idea of what if I just start releasing songs, then I can tour them, then I can make some more songs.
 We started working like that.
 I think once it starts it will make more sense – you can just keep releasing stuff without the long breaks."
 The release of Body Talk Pt.
 1 was announced on 6 April 2010, alongside the cover art and track listing.
 Robyn said that "the songs that are on the first album are simply the first ones that were finished."